FindMySchool LogoFindMySchool

 Best suited to families within the tight local catchment who value strong pastoral care, a genuine sense of community through the house system, and a school that respects diversity of ability and ambition.
 Entry is competitive due to oversubscription, making admissions the primary hurdle.
 For those who secure places, the school offers a conventional comprehensive education, solid preparation for further study or work, and investment in character development alongside academic learning.

 Yes.
 Bingley Grammar was rated Good by Ofsted in September 2023.
-Academic results sit at or above the England average (Attainment 8 score of 48.9 vs. England average of 46.0).
-A-level results are stronger, with 44% of grades at A*-B, well above the England average.
-The school ranks 1,704th nationally for GCSE (FindMySchool ranking) and 1,295th for A-level, placing it in the middle tier of schools.
+Academic results sit around the England middle (Attainment 8 score of 46.5 and Progress 8 of -0.03).
+A-level results are stronger, with 50% of grades at A*-B. The school ranks 2,020th nationally overall for GCSE (FindMySchool ranking) and 950th overall for A-level, placing it in the middle tier of schools.
 Pastoral care is a particular strength, with staff trained in safeguarding and mental health support.

 Very competitive.
 Approximately 3.5 applications were received for every Year 7 place in recent admissions, meaning entry is highly oversubscribed.
 Distance from the school gate is the primary criterion after looked-after children and siblings.
 No formal catchment exists, but places typically fill within approximately one mile of the school.
 Families should verify their exact distance and understand that distance-based admissions can tighten in years of high demand.

-A-level results are strong.
-In 2024, 44% of all grades achieved A*-B, well above the England average of 24%.
-The school achieves 7% A*, 16% A, and 20% B. The sixth form ranks 1,295th nationally in England (FindMySchool ranking), placing it in the middle tier for A-level performance.
-Over 60% of leavers progress to university.
+A-level results are solid.
+In the 2025 dataset, 50% of all grades achieved A*-B. The school achieves 10% A*, 20% A, and 20% B. The sixth form ranks 851st nationally in England for A-level academic outcomes (FindMySchool ranking), placing it in the middle tier for A-level performance.

 The school offers a broad curriculum including separate sciences (Biology, Chemistry, Physics), languages (French and Spanish), and 25+ A-level subjects including Mathematics, Further Mathematics, English Literature, History, Geography, and Design and Technology.
 Music is a particular strength, with ensembles having performed at the Royal Albert Hall.
 Drama, sports (rugby, hockey, netball, swimming, cricket, basketball), and Computing (as a National Centre for Computing Education) are all well-developed.
 Duke of Edinburgh, school council, and Peer Leaders Council operate.
 Residential trips include Year 10 to Italy and sixth form to Iceland.